 If you do not want some Gadget on Sidebar or Desktop, move your mouse pointer on it and click the X shaped Close button.
 Most Gadgets forget their settings after this, so please be careful!

 In Windows Vista, right-click on an empty Sidebar area and click Close Sidebar to leave Windows Sidebar program running, but hide all Gadgets.
-Alternatively, you can right-click the Windows Sidebar icon in Taskbar Notification area and click Exit - this will close the program until the next computer restart or until you start it manually again.
+Alternatively, you can right-click the Windows Sidebar icon in the Taskbar Notification area and click Exit - this will close the program until the next computer restart or until you start it manually again.

-In Windows 7, right-click on an empty Desktop area, select View and click Show desktop gadgets.
+In Windows 7, right-click on an empty Desktop area, select View, and click Show desktop gadgets.

 In Windows Vista, some information on displaying Sidebar and its Gadgets again is displayed for a while after clicking Close Sidebar.

-In Windows 7, just right-click on an empty Desktop area, select View and click Show desktop gadgets again.
+In Windows 7, just right-click on an empty Desktop area, select View, and click Show desktop gadgets again.